Movies: Escape or Compass?

 Cue absolute insanity.

 Then Mjölnir flew into Cap’s hand, and the room detonated.
 It was like the Super Bowl, Comic-Con, and a biblical rapture all at once.
 (Too dramatic?
-Nah, not if you'd been there).
+Nah, not if you'd been there.)

 And finally: “Avengers… assemble.”

 That wasn’t just fan service.
-It was ten years of storytelling finally hitting a crescendo in the most epic mic drop in cinema history (in my humble opinion).
+It was nearly ten years of storytelling finally hitting a crescendo in the most epic mic drop in cinema history (in my humble opinion).

-That battle scene was absolute chaos, in the best way.
+Absolute chaos, in the best way.
 Huge.
 Emotional.
 Earning every second of the last decade it took to get there.

 And then, that quiet, devastating moment: